How to Use Pinterest for Marketing Your Business – The Candid Cashflow Podcast – Episode 51

 Yeah, so let’s do this as simply as possible because…

 For every other place I share my content, I can use one image across the board.
 For Pinterest, I have to create a special image.
+I simplify this by using Canva’s resize feature.

 My account has pretty much been a work in progress since I converted it to Pinterest for Business which you will want to do if you plan to use your account for marketing.
-First, let’s talk about how to set up your account if you don’t already have one.

 Creating Your Pinterest Account